Caren Marsh Doll

-Her younger sister was film and television actress Dorothy Morris.

 Early life

-Marsh was born in Hollywood, California on April 6, 1919.
+Marsh was born in Los Angeles, California on April 6, 1919.
 Her father was a Hollywood stockbroker.
 She and her family were active in the Methodist church.
-In 1937, she graduated from Hollywood High School and wanted to become an actress.
-Her parents did not approve of this choice and preferred she pursue a college education.
-They compromised by telling Caren that unless she could land an acting job she would be sent to school.
+In 1937, she graduated from Hollywood High School and wanted to become an actress despite her parents wanting her to focus on studies first.

 Film career

 Marsh auditioned for a role in Rosalie (1937), starring Nelson Eddy and Eleanor Powell, but did not win the role.
-She later re-auditioned for that movie and got the part.
-She was hired as Judy Garland's dance stand-in for The Wizard of Oz.
-She was hired largely mostly because she was similar in height and build to Garland and even received her own pair of ruby slippers.
+She later re-auditioned for the film in a new outfit, hoping nobody would remember her from the first time, and got the part.
+She was hired as Judy Garland's stand-in for The Wizard of Oz.
+She was hired primarily because she was similar in height and build to Garland and even received her own pair of ruby slippers.
+In fact, hers are the feet seen in the film when Dorothy Gale taps the heels of the slippers together.
 She served as a stand-in for Garland a second time with Ziegfeld Girl (1941).
-According to Marsh, when she wasn't filling in for Garland in The Wizard of Oz she would be across Hollywood at Selznick International Pictures working as an extra in Gone with the Wind (1939).

 In film, credited under the name Caren Marsh, she appeared in films such as That Night in Rio (1941), Hands Across the Border (1944), Wild Harvest (1947), Girl Crazy (1943), Best Foot Forward (1943), Seven Sweethearts (1942), and Night and Day (1946).
 She did appear in speaking parts in films as Secrets of a Sorority Girl (1945) and Navajo Kid (1945).

 In 1947, Marsh was named Miss Sky Lady of 1947 and began appearing in fewer films to focus on her new interest in dance.
 After appearing in an airshow as Miss Sky Lady, she took flight instruction classes, learned to fly and later dropped leaflets of her acting profile on various movie studios in Hollywood.
-She made an appearance on The Gabby Hayes Show in 1956, after which she became a dance instructor.
+On March 6, 1949, Marsh, along with singers Delora Bueno and Louise Howard, appeared on the Ted Steele Show.